Psychedelic Integration Therapy

-Throughout history, people from cultures all around the world have been interested in non-ordinary states of consciousness and the transformative or healing properties that these states of consciousness can possess.
-Additionally, music and sound have long been a component of healing practices involving non-ordinary states of consciousness.
-As a music therapist trained from a transpersonal perspective, I have long been interested in the therapeutic potential of non-ordinary states of consciousness, including those attained through psychedelics.
+Across cultures and history, people have explored non-ordinary states of consciousness for their transformative or healing potential.
+Music and sound have also been integral to these healing practices.
+As a music therapist trained from a transpersonal perspective, I am deeply interested in the therapeutic potential of these states, including those accessed through psychedelics.
 That is why I offer psychedelic integration therapy.

 Psychedelic integration therapy supports people in processing a recent psychedelic experience to gain the best therapeutic benefit from the experience.
-During a psychedelic experience, a variety of feelings, memories, or sensations can come up that may need to be later processed so that insight and new patterns of being or thinking can develop.
+During a psychedelic experience, a variety of feelings, memories, or sensations may arise that need to be processed later so that insight and new patterns of being or thinking can develop.

-Due to the enhanced window of neuroplasticity that can follow a psychedelic experience, integration is important.
+Due to the content that arises during a psychedelic experience, along with the enhanced window of neuroplasticity that can follow such an experience, integration is important.
 Some may practice integration on their own through meditating, journaling, making music or listening to music, or making art.
 For other people, though, psychedelic integration therapy may be needed in order to maximize the therapeutic and mental health benefits of the psychedelic.

 One of the psychedelic drugs people may seek integration support for is ketamine treatment.
-Ketamine is a legal, safe and effective medicine used to treat a variety of mental health conditions, including depression, anxiety, and PTSD.
-Ketamine treatment can be provided through IV infusion, intramuscular injection, via nasal spray, or by using sublingual lozenges.
+Ketamine is a legal, safe, and effective medicine used to treat a variety of mental health conditions, including depression, anxiety, and PTSD.
+Ketamine can be administered via IV infusion, intramuscular injection, nasal spray, or sublingual lozenges.

 Ketamine has rapidly-acting antidepressant and mood-enhancing effects, which can begin to take effect within 1-2 hours after treatment and last for up to 2 weeks.
 It works by blocking the brain’s NMDA receptors and stimulating AMPA receptors.
 These AMPA receptors are thought to help form new synaptic connections and boost neural circuits that regulate stress and mood.
-Ketamine has also been shown to enhance overall neuroplasticity for lasting symptom improvement.
+Ketamine has also been shown to enhance overall neuroplasticity, leading to lasting symptom improvement.

-There are a variety of companies offering ketamine treatment, but integration therapy after treatments aren’t always provided, whether due to cost or accessibility.
+There are a variety of companies offering ketamine treatment, but integration therapy after treatments isn’t always provided, whether due to cost or accessibility.

 Ketamine Preparation Sessions

 Additionally, if you are interested in pursuing ketamine treatment, I can support you in preparing for your sessions.
-Some ways we can do that are by exploring your intentions for the treatment or by preparing musical playlists for your journey.
+Some ways we can do that include exploring your intentions for the treatment or preparing musical playlists for your journey.
 These sessions can also be billed to your insurance if I am in-network with them.

-Incorporating music as part of integration work can include making music or listening to music.
-Music in and of itself can induce non-ordinary states of consciousness, and therefore, it can further amplify the psychedelic experience.
-Music can be evocative, grounding, and cathartic.
-It can also help a person connect to their feelings and their truth.
-Learn more about how music and music therapy can impact health and well-being.
-Through your engagement with music, we can explore and process the thoughts, feelings, and insights that have come up for you from your psychedelic experience(s).
+Incorporating music into integration work involves making or listening to music.
+Music itself can induce non-ordinary states of consciousness and can amplify the psychedelic experience.
+It is evocative, grounding, and cathartic, helping you connect with your feelings and truth.
+We can explore how music and music therapy impact health and well-being, and use your musical engagement to process insights from your psychedelic experience(s).

 Of course, music doesn’t need to be incorporated into the work either.
 I can still support you in making meaning and integrating your experience.

-Please note that in the psychedelic integration therapy or ketamine preparation services I offer, I am not providing nor administering any medications.
+Please note that in the psychedelic integration therapy or ketamine preparation services I offer, I am not providing or administering any medications.

 Contact Me to Learn More